 None identified based on available sample data.
-The chemical concentrations were below the short and long-term Negligible MEGs.
-However, only one sample was taken, and this may not be indicative of conditions throughout the camp and during the entire length of the outpost operations.
+All collected samples were below the short and long-term Negligible MEGs.
+However, only one sample was taken, and this may not be indicative of conditions during the entire length of the JSS operations.